Toloka/docs/en/template-builder/templates/data-search.md

   [![image](../_images/buttons/view-example.svg)](https://clck.ru/VQBXF)

-- If the annotator needs to find and submit a link to a specific page from the website, add the [condition.same-domain](../reference/condition.same-domain.md) component.
+- If an annotator needs to find and submit a link to a specific page from the website, add the [condition.same-domain](../reference/condition.same-domain.md) component.
 The component checks that the link is from the required domain.

   [![image](../_images/buttons/view-example.svg)](https://clck.ru/VQBm5)